Azure/terraform-azurerm-avm-res-keyvault-vault/README.md

       - `dns\_names` - A list of DNS names.
       - `emails` - A list of email addresses.
       - `upns` - A list of user principal names.

+Supply role assignments in the same way as for `var.role\_assignments`.
 `

 Type: